Paget's disease is a rare skin condition of the nipple that is associated with some breast cancers.

 - your cancer or DCIS is in the central area of the breast

 In these situations, surgery to remove just the lump might not leave you with a good breast shape.
-You may get a better appearance if you have the whole breast removed.
-Then you can have surgery to make a new breast shape (breast reconstruction).
+You may get a better appearance if you have the whole breast removed and have surgery to make a new breast shape (breast reconstruction).

 When you have your surgery, the surgeon might take out some of the lymph nodes under your arm.
 They test the nodes to see if they contain cancer cells.
 This helps to stage the cancer and decide on further treatment.